Följande effektrapport finns endast tillgänglig på engelska.

-Civil Rights Defenders is an independent expert organisation founded in Stockholm, Sweden in 1982, with the aim of defending human rights, and in particular people’s civil and political rights, and to support and empower human rights defenders at risk.
+Civil Rights Defenders was founded as the Swedish Helsinki Committee for Human Rights in 1982 with the purpose of monitoring compliance with the human rights provisions of the Helsinki Final Act.
+Our aim is to defend human rights, in particular people’s civil and political rights, and to support and empower human rights defenders at risk.

 1. What does your organisation want to achieve?

 Civil Rights Defenders’ vision